Activity note: Hotel check-in from 3:00 p.m.

 Lunch: At Tesuque Pueblo.

 Afternoon: After lunch we'll hear about life on the Pueblo.
-We’ll then travel to Santa Clara Pueblo where we'll visit the pottery studio of Paul Speckled Rock.
-Santa Clara is famed for its blackware pottery, and Mr. Speckled Rock is a master of his craft.
-He'll describe how he makes his pots, and tell us about some of the foremost potters in the area.
+We’ll then travel to Pojoaque Pueblo where we'll visit the Poeh Center and enjoy a pottery demonstration.
+Our expert will describe how they make their pots, and tell us about some of the foremost potters in the area.
 Return to Santa Fe after studio visit.

 Dinner: Plated meal at a popular local restaurant; order from a limited menu featuring a choice of entrées, plus coffee, tea, water; other beverages available for purchase.